escherba/omnihack/README.rst

     print len(enum)
     >> 2

-UnionFind is a an algorithm for returning maintainig and retrieving connected components in a graph.
+UnionFind is a an algorithm for creating, maintainig, and retrieving disjoint cluters from a graph.
 Example:

 ::